Tencent/TurboTransformers/README.md

 #### APIs
 ###### python APIs
 Refer to examples of supported models in [./example/python](./example/python "python").
-[TurboNLP/Translate-Demo](https://github.com/TurboNLP/Translate-Demo "translate") shows a demo of applying TurboTransformer in Translatetion Task.
+[TurboNLP/Translate-Demo](https://github.com/TurboNLP/Translate-Demo "translate") shows a demo of applying TurboTransformer in Translation Task.
 Since the user of BERT acceleration always requires a customized post-processing process for the task, we provide an example of how to write a sequence classification application.
 ###### C++ APIs
 Refer to [./example/cpp](./example/cpp "C ++") for an example.